Acupuncture During Pregnancy

 Acupuncture and Traditional Chinese Medicine has a history of over 3,000 years in helping women before, during and after pregnancy.
 Today, even right here in the Twin Cities, acupuncture is effectively utilized in both inpatient and outpatient settings, to address a wide range of pre and postnatal symptoms.
 Acupuncture can be effective not only for managing these common symptoms that arise during pregnancy, but can also help to relax the body and calm the mind.
 In addition to addressing specific symptoms, “pre-birth acupuncture” starting at 37 weeks can be a highly effective treatment to prepare the body for labor, shorten the duration, and minimize the need for additional interventions.

 Acupuncture can help with the following symptoms during pregnancy:

 - High blood pressure

-Weekly acupuncture and acupressure sessions beginning at 36 weeks, can help to prepare the body for labor and delivery and promote relaxation and restful sleep.
-Before labor begins, acupuncture and acupressure can be especially helpful to ripen the cervix, release oxytocin, and encourage a more natural, efficient labor.
-Research has shown that acupuncture and acupressure once a week from 36 weeks gestation using specific acupuncture and acupressure points, was successful in reducing the mean labor time of the women treated.
-Additional research on this technique also revealed the following statistics:
+Weekly acupuncture beginning at 36 weeks, can help to prepare the body for labor and delivery and promote relaxation and restful sleep.
+Before labor begins, acupuncture can be especially helpful to ripen the cervix, release oxytocin, and encourage a more natural, efficient labor.
+While sometimes medical interventions are necessary, acupuncture can help the process to go more smoothly and efficiently.

-Hennepin Healthcare offurs acupuncture and acupressure at many of their clinic locations.
-Although most acupuncturists can perform acupuncture on pregnant women, make an appointment with these acupuncturists who specialize in pre-natal acupuncture and acupressure:
+Hennepin Healthcare offers acupuncture at many of their clinic locations.
+Although most acupuncturists can perform acupuncture on pregnant women, make an appointment with these acupuncturists with a special interest in acupuncture during pregnancy:

 Jessica Brown, LAc, DiplAc, MOm at the Clinic & Specialty Center Integrative Health Clinic at 612-873-6963.